 Take a tablespoon of Jojoba oil, then add about 4-5 drops into the tablespoon of Jojoba oil.
 This helps to keep mosquito at arm’s length.

-Quite a lot of people has neglected the Jojoba oil, but its effectiveness, as needed for some areas of the body, is somewhat incomparable.
+Quite a lot of people have neglected the Jojoba oil, but its effectiveness, as needed for some areas of the body, is somewhat incomparable.

 We talked about what the Jojoba oil is; we pointed out the various fatty acids involved in the Jojoba oil.